Exact entanglement cost of quantum states and channels under PPT-preserving operations: Exact entanglement cost of quantum Gaussian channels

 In light of the results stated in Theorem~\ref{thm:bosonic-formulas}, it is quite natural to conjecture that the following formulas hold for the pure-loss and pure-amplifier channels with $\eta\in(0,1)$ and $G>1$, respectively:

 Theorems~\ref{thm:parallel-cost-asymp} and \ref{thm:seq-ch-sim-kappa-ent} imply that the following inequalities hold

 However, what excludes us from making a rigorous statement about the opposite inequalities is the lack of a legitimate quantum state that can be used to simulate these channels exactly, as was the case for the channels considered in Theorem~\ref{thm:bosonic-formulas}.
 For example, it is not clear that we could simply ``plug in'' the ``EPR state'' (i.e., the limiting object $\lim_{N_S \to \infty} \phi^{N_S}_{RA})$ and use the teleportation simulation argument as before.
-There are several issues: the limiting object is not actually a state, any finite squeezing leads to a slight error or inexact simulation, and the logarithimic negativity is not known to be continuous.
+There are several issues: the limiting object is not actually a state and any finite squeezing leads to a slight error or inexact simulation.
 In spite of these obstacles, we think that it is highly plausible that the equalities in \eqref{eq:Gauss-conj-1}--\eqref{eq:Gauss-conj-2} hold.
 More generally, based on the results of \cite{NFC09}, we suspect that the following equality holds for an arbitrary Gaussian channel $\cN$ described by a scaling matrix $X$ and a noise matrix $Y$ \cite{S17}: